lloyd99901/RapidMessageCast/SECURITY.md

 ## Supported Versions

 Updates (including security updates) will only be applied to the latest version available in the Release tab.
-Older versions will not receive any updates or support.
+Older versions will not receive any updates.

 Due to the fact that RMC uses other tools (msg.exe and psexec.exe) to message computers, security fixes for the RMC program itself will be rare.